TrentoCrowdAI/slr-api/README.md

 - *checkout on the develop branch  ```git checkout develop```*
 - run ```npm install``` to install its modules

+### initial database
+- You need to connect an appropriate POSTGRES database by change the variable DATABASE_URL in [ .env file](https://github.com/TrentoCrowdAI/slr-api/blob/develop/.env)
+- then run ```node init_db/setud.js``` to initialize the database

 ### calling the API
 The server will be listening on ```http://localhost:3001/``` and you can find the documentation about the API calls [here](https://ese1.docs.apiary.io/#reference)